|Start and end of planning dates:||November 2019 – November 2021|

-I learned that It is critical to build resilient flexibility into a personal permaculture design such as this one, this is mainly because personal circumstances change often in unforeseeable ways even with careful consideration, in the aspect I like the permaculture principle “creatively use and respond to change”.
+I learned that It is critical to building resilient flexibility into a personal permaculture design such as this one, this is mainly because personal circumstances change often in unforeseeable ways even with careful consideration, in the aspect I like the permaculture principle of “creatively use and respond to change”.
 I found that building into my design an invitation for myself to maintain the design on an ongoing basis helped me to keep at it even if at a very slow pace at times.

 What aspects of the design process, tools, ethics or principles worked for me on this occasion?